-The Terra Foundation supports activities that bring American art into Chicago’s classrooms, with the aim of helping teachers enrich curricula and enhance learning.
-To achieve these goals, the foundation funds projects that strengthen Chicago teachers’ knowledge of historical American art (circa 1500–1980) and the ability to teach with it effectively.
+The Terra Foundation supports activities that bring the art of the United States (circa 1500–2000) into Chicago’s classrooms, with the aim of helping teachers enrich curricula and enhance learning.
+In support of these goals, the foundation funds the following activities:

-- Deepen teachers’ knowledge of American art history and visual culture;
+- Deepen Chicago teachers’ knowledge of art and visual culture of the United States (circa 1500–2000);

 - Enhance teachers’ ability to use American art in meaningful and innovative ways as part of the curriculum; and

-- Advance teachers’ skills in guiding students to think critically about American art, make personal connections and responses to it, and understand its relationships to American history and culture.
+- Advance teachers’ skills in guiding students to think critically about American art, make personal connections and creative responses to it, and understand its relationships to history and culture (past and present).

-Programs and instructional resources must be aligned with the Common Core State Standards for English-Language Arts (CCSS-ELA) and other relevant standards.
+Programs and instructional resources must be aligned with the Common Core State Standards for English-Language Arts (CCSS-ELA), Illinois Fine Arts Learning Standards, and other relevant standards.

 If the foundation responds to a letter of inquiry by requesting a proposal, the organization applying for a grant will be expected to complete an application.
 See “How to Apply” below.